Precision Medicine for Autoimmune Diabetes in Pivotal Phase 3

 Bertil Lindkvist informed the Company that he had subscribed for his pro rata share, corresponding to approximately SEK 13 million, or 8.0 % of the ongoing rights issue of a total of SEK approximately 163 million.
 Diamyd Medical's founder and major owner Anders Essen-Möller informed the Company that he intended to subscribe for shares corresponding to SEK 1 million, approximately 0.6 % of the rights issue.

-Two drugs in clinical development
+Drugs in clinical development

 Diamyd® and Remygen® are drugs in clinical development that focus on the underlying disease mechanisms of diabetes; the dysfunction and loss of insulin-producing beta cells in the pancreas.